eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 # Mesh Configurations

-This section explores the subject of troubleshooting mesh configurations, and what tools are at your disposal to validate and diagnose configuration-related issues.
+This section explores troubleshooting mesh configurations, and what tools are at your disposal to validate and diagnose configuration-related issues.

 ## Deploy the `bookinfo` sample application